 For discussion of the disillusionment of revival converts see:

-Jones, B.P.
+- Jones, B.P.
 (1999).
 How Lovely are Thy Dwellings, Wellspring Books.
-Describes the beginnings of mission halls and Pentecostal assemblies after the 1904-5 revival.
+Jones describes the beginnings of mission halls and Pentecostal assemblies after the 1904-5 revival.

-Livesay, J. (2000).
+- Livesay, J. (2000).
 When We Walk with the Lord, published by the author, New Zealand, ISBN 0-473-06831-1.
-Describes the beginnings of the Apostolic Church, the Pentecostal Church that started in Wales after the revival.
+She describes the beginnings of the Apostolic Church, the Pentecostal Church that started in Wales after the revival.